 Ready to shoot for the moon?
 Here we go!

-Lesson 1: A successful real estate business is based on 3 L’s: leads, listings and leverage.
+Lesson 1: A successful real estate business is based on 3 L’s: leads, listings, and leverage.

 Gary Keller was an operator for many years.
 He built his business from the ground up, long before he started writing and teaching others what he learned.
 To this day, the 3 L model is his baseline.

 He built it by thinking about what success means for a real estate business in reverse.
-A good real estate agents seals the deal on a lot of contracts for his customers – every contract means a home sold and a commission in the real estate agent’s pocket.
+A good real estate agent seals the deal on a lot of contracts for his customers – every contract means a home sold and a commission in the real estate agent’s pocket.

 But there can’t be any contracts signed without listings of available property first – and to list someone’s property, they need to hire you, which is why you need leads.